CCFlynn/systematicinvestor.github.io/_posts/2015-06-04-Review-Momentum-Markowitz.md

 ![plot of chunk plot-8](/public/images/2015-06-04-Review-Momentum-Markowitz/plot-8-2.png)

 Our replication results are almost identical results to the results using kellerCLAfun.
-So I'm not very sure why author's decide to introduce all this extra machinery in Appendix.

 Using Averaged Input Assumptions produces slightly better results.